ACADLab/SA-DS/README.md

 - **Replace Configuration Files**: Follow the same file replacement steps as outlined for Docker users.

 ## Acknowledgments

 ## Citation Information
-If this dataset is used in any research please use the citation below.
+If this dataset is used in any research, please use the following citation:
 ``` bash
 @misc{SADS2024dataset,
       title={A Dataset for Large Language Model-Driven AI Accelerator Generation},